 Terminally ill patients who choose to spend their last time in their own home or in a hospice can have their medicine expenses covered if prescribed by a doctor.
-The doctor or the hospital can apply for a licence for the terminally ill.
+The doctor or the hospital can apply for a licence for reimbursement for the terminally ill.

 Fixed annual maximum co-payment for people who are entitled to reimbursable medicine

 With effect from 1 January 2016, a fixed annual maximum co-payment will be introduced on expenses for reimbursable medicine stated at reimbursement prices.
 The maximum patient's co-payment amounts to DKK 4,110 per year (in 2019).

 This means that all citizens automatically receive 100% of the reimbursement price on reimbursable medicines if the citizen’s annual co-payment for reimbursable medicine (stated at reimbursement prices) exceeded DKK 4,110 (in 2019).